“… a thing succeeds when it is itself.”

 To those of us who live for vengeance, we risk entanglement until we strangle ourselves.

-There is the pursuit of dreams – and for most of us, disappointment or devastation when we cannot achieve them.
+There is the pursuit of dreams – and potentially, disappointment or devastation if we find we cannot achieve them.

 There is the moral of the story as I interpret it: that the dream’s success is the “thing itself” – the doing and the being; its doing and being.

-I have spent the past days delving into relationships, and more specifically marriage, divorce, and key elements of relationship glue.
-I wonder how we miss the marital mark so frequently, and so I contemplate the covenant of marriage.
-I reconsider the teaching that success is in the thing itself.
+I have spent the past days delving into relationships, and more specifically intimate aspects of marriage and divorce.
+I wonder how we miss the marital mark so frequently, and as I contemplate the covenant of marriage, I reconsider the teaching that success is in the thing itself.

 - If the “thing itself” is marriage, and if the marriage is miserable, then this lesson falls apart.